valueflows/valueflows/docs/introduction/exchanges.md

 In ValueFlows, we want to track not only the offers and promises, but also the actual flows of resources in networks, in all directions.
 And we support exchanges that don't involve money as well as those that do.

 We also support non-reciprocal one-way transfers, such as in a gift economy.
-An exchange implies at least two transfers.
+An exchange implies at least two transfers with reciprocity.

 ### Transfers

 We want to emphasize that although ownership is the primary right transferred in the current economic system (along with renting or leasing), we seek to focus on transfers not necessarily governed by the legal context of property ownership.
-This puts the focus on economic coordination.
+This puts the focus on economic coordination rather than ownership, although the vocabulary supports all existing paradigms too.

-For example, perhaps someone has many apple trees, and plans on pressing apple cider.
+For example, perhaps some agent has many apple trees, and plans on pressing apple cider.
 Another agent has an apple press and agrees to exchange use of the press (a resource) for a portion of the apple cider.
 The use of the press involves some rights (to use the press for some period of time) and responsibilities (to not run it beyond its capacity and to clean it up before returning it), and the portion of apple cider is transferred in exchange.

 Or in a library, a book can be checked out for a period of time.
 The agent who checks it out is responsible for caring for it and returning it on time, and can read it, or use it however they want.